For all medical issues or emergencies, please call our office directly at 973-322-0100.

 Ophthalmology & Cataract & Corneal Surgeons located in Denville, NJ, Livingston, NJ & Newark, NJ

 About 33% of the population has astigmatism, a common eye-related health problem characterized by blurry vision.
-At Marano Eye Care, Matthew Marano Jr., MD, Edward Decker, MD, and the team work with teenagers and adults to diagnose and treat astigmatism.
-To schedule an appointment at the Denville, Livingston, or Newark, New Jersey, office call to speak with a member of the administrative staff or book online today.
+At Marano Eye Care, Matthew Marano Jr., MD, Sherief Raouf, MD and Edward Decker, MD, work with teenagers and adults to diagnose and treat astigmatism.
+To schedule an appointment at the Denville, Livingston, or Newark, New Jersey, office call to speak with a member of the reception staff to book an appointment today.

 Astigmatism Q & A